tranquilit/WAPT-Documentation/source/index.rst

 Security Certification from French Cyberdefense Agency ANSSI
 ------------------------------------------------------------

-Following its first level security certification obtained on 14 february 2018, WAPT has been prized with a `higher level certification <https://www.tranquil.it/wp-content/uploads/qualification-anssi-tranquil-it.pdf>`_ from ANSSI.
+Following its first level security certification obtained on 14 February 2018, WAPT has been prized with a `higher level certification <https://www.tranquil.it/wp-content/uploads/qualification-anssi-tranquil-it.pdf>`_ from ANSSI.